-We are also happy to provide equipment for schools or groups interested in doing a beach clean during their visit – simply mention this when enquiring about your booking!
+We are also happy to provide equipment for schools or groups interested in doing a beach clean during their visit – click here for more info.

 Why beach cleaning is important